-Charter schools must maintain their instructional minutes at the 1986-87 requirements, as required by Education Code Section 46201.
+The Charter School must maintain their instructional minutes at the 1986-87 requirements, as required by Education Code Section 46201.

 Reconciliation of Annual Financial Report With Audited Financial Statements

 This schedule provides the information necessary to reconcile the fund balance of all funds reported on the Unaudited Actual Financial Report to the audited financial statements.